ahdinosaur/campjs-viii-ludditejs/README.md

 ???

-- syntax can be confusing at first
+- same with lust functions
-- `React.createElement` is basically a strict hyperscript
+- syntax can be unattractive at first

 see also: